hth73/hth-docker/README.md

 * https://hub.docker.com
 * https://labs.play-with-docker.com

-Standardisierung
-- Jeder Container hat immer einen präzisen Ausgangszustand
-- Container haben definierte Schnittstellen
-    - Ports für Netzwerk
+Standardization
+- Each container always has a precisely defined initial state
+- Containers have defined interfaces
+    - ports for Network
-    - Volumes für Dateien und Verzeichnisse
+    - Volumes for files and directories
-- Im Container läuft die Applikation mit allen Abhängigkeiten

-Vier Grundbegriffe
+- The application runs in the container with all dependencies

+Four Basic terms
-- Dockerfile = Bauanleitung für Image
+- Dockerfile = Building instructions for image
-- Image = eingepackte Applikation
+- Image = Complete application with all dependencies
-- Registry = Zentrale Bibliothek für Images
+- Registry = Central library for images (E.g. Dockerhub)
-- Container = laufende Applikation
+- Container = Running application

 ## Docker image layer

+When we run the docker build command, docker builds one layer for each instruction in the dockerfile.
+These image layers are read only layers.
+When we run the docker run command, docker builds container layer, which are read/write layers.

 *Example Dockerfile*